Wave c in zigzag

 The target is simple: at least 161 percent.
 On the price chart, it is at 28586.
 The price quickly met and reached its target.

 If an entry is taken at the retracement of Wave 2, the initial stop loss could be placed at the starting point of Wave 1, which would be at 47995.
 If the price reaches the lowest point of Wave 1, which is 53343 points on the chart, the stop loss may be trailed at the end of Wave 2.
-Similarly, trailing stop losses could be used to correct Wave 3’s sub waves 2 and 4.
+Similarly, we could use trailing stop losses to correct Wave 3’s sub waves 2 and 4.
 In such circumstances, being patient could result in enormous profit opportunities.

 In Elliott Wave Theory, the target for Wave C frequently follows the principle of equal length with Wave A, indicating that Wave C may travel a comparable distance as Wave A. Alternatively, traders may consider Wave A’s 127% prediction as the next likely objective for Wave C.